-Considerations relating to ensuring the supply of safe drinking water to new and rehabilitated health care facilities are outlined in this section.
+2.1.2 Drinking Water QualityConsiderations relating to ensuring the supply of safe drinking water to new and rehabilitated HCF are outlined in this section.
 Particular attention is given to potential risks associated with arsenic in groundwater and microbial water quality.

 It was observed during HSSP2 implementation that most of referral hospitals and health centers use clean private water supply.
 For the few remote health centers where there is no clean water supply, it is reported that water quality is good, transparent and no smell.
-Laboratory test were conducted in some health centers and referral hospitals but there was no evidence that the water has been regularly tested to confirm free microbial and arsenic content.
-Water filter has been installed at some health centers by different NGOs and clean water has been available for most referral hospitals, although more proper maintenance of water filter should be provided at some health centers.
+But there is no laboratory test done to prove the water quality in these health centers.

-National Drinking Water Quality Standards:

-Former Ministry of Industry, Mines and Energy (MIME), now known as Ministry of Industry and Handicraft (MIH), with the support of World Health Organization (WHO), has developed Water Quality Standards (WQS) in 2004.
+National Drinking Water Quality Standards: Former Ministry of Industry, Mines and Energy (MIME), now known as Ministry of Industry and Handicraft (MIH), with the support of World Health Organization (WHO), has developed Water Quality Standards (WQS) in 2004.
 The current standards were supposed to amend every five (5) years.
 The newly proposed standards, National Water Quality Standards and Guidelines, have only come into shape in 2011.
 In the absence of an approved new version, the 2004 standards are still valid.